meng-xu-cs/mvp-artifact/Readme.md

 ### Case Study on Timeouts And Butterfly Effects

 The `LibraSystem::update_config_and_reconfigure` from the V1 version of Diem Framework takes extremely long time to verify in MVP V1 (if it can be verified).
-Most of the time the verificatio fails with timeout, which can be experienced with the command below:
+Most of the time the verification fails with timeout, which can be experienced with the command below:

 ```shell script
 ./mvp-v1 data/diem-v1/LibraSystem.move -d data/diem-v1/ --timeout 100